 Here is an example on MVMT’s Reveler Slim Everscroll page to illustrate that point.
 They have four icons below their products that are aimed at inspiring trust: worldwide shipping, free returns, a two-year warranty, and secure checkout.

-As these are the four areas most consumers have concerns about, their effective icons have instantly lifted a lot of fear and anxiety about making a purchase from this website.
+As these are the four areas most consumers have concerns about, their effective icons have instantly lifted a lot of fear and anxiety about purchasing from this website.

 Create Emotional Reactions